Simplify Your GST Compliance with Expert Guidance!

-Direct tax is collected by Central Government.
-Whereas Indirect Tax used to be collected by the Central and State government & local bodies.
-For Instance, Entry Tax and VAT were charged by State Government but along with this Central Government.
-Other taxes like Property Tax, Water Tax, Toll Tax etc. were levied by the Local Bodies.
+Direct tax is collected by the Central Government.
+Whereas Indirect Tax used to be collected by the Central and State governments & local bodies.
+For instance, taxes like Entry tax and VAT were charged by both the Central government and the State government.
+Similarly, other taxes like property tax, water tax, and toll tax were levied by the local bodies.

-For better enforcement, tax payment and ease of compliance government subsumed a large number of Indirect Taxes in GST.
+For better enforcement, tax payment, and ease of compliance, the government subsumed a large number of Indirect Taxes in GST.
 But Many of us think that with the commencement of GST in the nation, all the previous taxes have been replaced.
 On the other hand, there are still some taxes that are still charged independently.
-That is described as follows-
+If you are also wondering which taxes have not been subsumed under GST, this guide will help you get the answer.
+This guide explores the taxes that have been subsumed under GST and those that have not been subsumed under GST.

 Central Taxes Replaced by GST-